OpenVidu/openvidu.io-docs/docs/openvidu-pro/deployment/on-premises.md

 Check out the [Prerequisites](#1-prerequisites) section and make sure that all of your machines intended to run a Media Node service fulfill the requirements for doing so.
 Then [install and run the Media Node service](#3-media-nodes) in all of them.

+> If you know for sure that your Media Node IPs are not going to change over time, then you can fix them in a configuration property of OpenVidu Server Pro.
+Use property **`KMS_URIS`** to set the IPs of your Media Nodes if you want your OpenVidu Server Pro Node to automatically connect to them on start up.
+Check out [OpenVidu Pro configuration](openvidu-pro/reference-docs/openvidu-pro-config/){:target="_blank"} to learn more.

 ### Change the number of Media Nodes on the fly

+You can change the number of Media Nodes on the fly in two different ways.

+> Be careful: these Media Nodes won't be saved as permanent Media Nodes in OpenVidu Server Pro Node.
+If you reboot OpenVidu Server Pro, it won't automatically re-connect to them.
+If you know for sure that the IPs of your Media Nodes are fixed and won't change, you can use [configuration property](openvidu-pro/reference-docs/openvidu-pro-config/){:target="_blank"} **`KMS_URIS`** to make OpenVidu connect to them automatically on startup.

 #### From OpenVidu Inspector